fernandoPalluzzi/SEMgraph/README.md

 ## Coming soon

-Next version of SEMgraph will include new functionalities for *de novo* (data-driven) model building.
-A draft version of this functionality is implemented in the unstable release 1.0.2.
+Next versions of SEMgraph will include new functionalities for *de novo* (data-driven) model building.
+A draft version of this functionality is implemented in the unstable release 1.0.2 "Parallel Universes".

 ## References